5 Quiet Villages in Europe Perfect for Slow Travel

 Eze is small enough to wander in an hour, but it’s worth slowing down.
 Start with a stroll through its narrow lanes, where ivy creeps over weathered walls and handmade signs point to family-owned shops.
 You’ll find tiny art studios, jewellery makers, and boutiques selling lavender, olive oil, and ceramics from Provence.

 The Exotic Garden of Eze is a must.
 Perched at the very top of the village, it’s filled with cactus and succulents that thrive in the coastal sun, but the real highlight is the view… a sweeping panorama from Monaco to Saint-Jean-Cap-Ferrat.
+Just outside the village walls, the start of the Nietzsche Path drops toward the sea.
+Even walking a short section gives you wide Mediterranean views and a quieter perspective of the cliffs below.

 Down near the entrance to the village, the Fragonard Perfume Factory offers free tours that walk you through every step of fragrance-making.
 Even if perfume isn’t your thing, it’s a fascinating peek into a local craft tradition, and their small shop is perfect for finding a lightweight, easy-to-pack souvenir.